top of page

 • 8 min read

 For a stateless people, the image is often the only site of citizenship we possess.
 In the absence of a sovereign state to recognise our rights, visual representation becomes a strategic tool for political survival.
-This dynamic is best understood through what Ariella Azoulay terms the civil contract of photography, a framework in which the photographic act creates a space of civil relations independent of state power.
+This dynamic is best understood through what Ariella Azoulay terms the civil contract of photography.
+In this framework, the photographic act creates a space of civil relations independent of state power.

 Ai Weiwei’s 2021 documentary, Rohingya, emerges at the volatile intersection of high art, global humanitarianism, and the digital distribution of suffering.
 While ostensibly intended to foster global empathy, the film serves as a critical site where the aesthetic mastery of a global celebrity artist meets the lived reality of the world’s most persecuted community.

 Our core argument is one of caution: while visibility is frequently equated with humanitarian aid, representation without participation risks becoming a sophisticated form of erasure.
 When our identity is used to serve global brands, whether artistic or humanitarian, while we remain in a state of protracted vulnerability, the civil contract is effectively broken.
-This review is not merely an aesthetic critique: it is grounded in a community-based evaluative framework, drawing on a comprehensive survey of Rohingya youth across the 33 camps of Cox’s Bazar.
-The survey included 18 questions, organized into 6 thematic sections, with engagement reaching a peak of 193 participants on some questions.
+This review is not merely an aesthetic critique; it is grounded in a community-based evaluative framework.
+We draw on a comprehensive survey of Rohingya youth across the 33 camps of Cox’s Bazar.
+The survey included 18 questions, organised into 6 thematic sections, with engagement reaching a peak of 193 participants on some questions.
 All response options were recorded, including those that received zero votes, ensuring a complete and transparent representation of the community’s voice.

 Ai Weiwei’s choice of an observational, un-narrated style in Rohingya is a strategic aesthetic decision with profound ethical implications for us, the subjects.
 By employing a silent camera-eye, the film eschews traditional narration to focus on the daily rituals of the camp.
-Media critics often praise this purity, yet the community notes a technical stagnancy where many shots last for long time from the same angle, creating a repetitive visual field.
-For those of us behind the wire, this silence feels less like tribute and more like documentation of bare life, life that is included in the political realm only through its exclusion and abandonment to the power of death.
+Media critics often praise this purity, yet the community notes a technical stagnancy.
+Many shots last for long periods from the same angle, creating a repetitive visual field.
+For those of us behind the wire, this silence feels less like tribute and more like documentation of bare life.
+This life is included in the political realm only through its exclusion and abandonment to the power of death.

 The amplification of the refugee narrative through Ai Weiwei’s global prominence further complicates this gaze.
 While his name and platform bring visibility, they risk decontextualising the specific political causes of the genocide.
 The focus on our biological survival reduces us to what Achille Mbembe terms a death-world population.
-In these spaces, necropolitics, the study of how sovereign power dictates who may live and who must die, transitions from the biopolitical mandate of making die/letting live to a regime of making live/letting die.
+In these spaces, necropolitics transitions from the biopolitical mandate of making die/letting live to a regime of making live/letting die.
 By framing our existence through the silent eye, the film documents survival at the outer edge of life without acknowledging the sovereign power that manufactures this exclusion.

 “The film is functional, but it feels repetitive because many of the shots last for nearly 30 seconds from the same angle,” said a survey participant.